digitalronin/dotfiles/vim/vim.symlink/bundle/vim-go/README.md

 * Alternate between implementation and test code with `:GoAlternate`

 ## Install

+Master branch is supposed to be a development branch.
+So stuff here can break and change.
+Please try use always the [latest release](https://github.com/fatih/vim-go/releases/latest)

 Vim-go follows the standard runtime path structure, so I highly recommend to use a common and well known plugin manager to install vim-go.
 Do not use vim-go